Bandar95/Bandar95/README.md

 Data Wrangling has several diffrent names, it can be defined as the process of converting data from the initial format to a format that may be better for analysis.

-all techniques mentioned above located under this concept (Data Wrangling) .
+all techniques mentioned below located under this concept (Data Wrangling) .

 ** Dealing with Missing Values, by follwoing these steps : 1.
 Identify Missing value 2. then dealing with it weather by replace the data or drop it .